 The four-year Bachelor of Technology program has been designed for students who learn best by doing.
 It provides a balance of university-level course study and practical experience by applying classroom knowledge and theory to real-life situations.

-Students who successfully complete the program will receive a Bachelor of Technology degree from McMaster University and an advanced college diploma from Mohawk College in one of
+Students who successfully complete the program will receive a Bachelor of Technology degree from McMaster University and an advanced college diploma from Mohawk College in one of three specialties:

-- Automotive and Vehicle Technology
+- Automotive and Vehicle Engineering Technology

-- Process Automation Technology.
+- Automation Engineering Technology.